Skip to main content

 *The training requirement is a new addition to state regulations.
 Most provisions of the law, however, have not changed and remain in effect, which means they must be followed by anyone who transports or handles anhydrous ammonia, including growers and grower farm operators.
 If you would like to learn more, the rules and regulations for handling anhydrous ammonia can be found by following this link to the Illinois General Assembly's website.

 Grower safety training will be delivered through both online and in-person instruction.
 Growers and grower farm operators can choose whichever method they prefer.
-The online course will be available on the Illinois Department of Agriculture website beginning Jan.
-1, 2021.
 The in-person classes will take place at various locations sponsored by industry groups throughout the state.
-However, plans to begin training the trainers who will teach these classes have been put on hold until state mitigations for the coronavirus determine it is safe to resume gathering in group settings.
 For information about how to become qualified as a trainer, please review this flyer.

 Times will vary from individual to individual, but most should complete the online course in less than 90 minutes.
 We anticipate the in-person classes also will take approximately 90 minutes, but the length could vary depending upon the number of questions that arise.
 Regardless of which training is chosen, though, it will be provided for free.
 The new regulation says, "Certified grower training shall be offered at no cost to the grower or grower farm operator via an attendance-based or online training program approved by the Department."